 - 1 spaghetti squash - choose a size that will fit in your slow cooker

-Pour water in the Crock Pot and then add the whole squash.
+- Pour water in the slow cooker and then add the whole squash.
 Cover and cook on LOW for 8 to 9 hours.

 - Cut the squash in half and remove seeds